8-Month Sleep Regression Guide: An 8-Step Plan to Fix Night Wakings Storm & Improve Naps

 Step 4

-Place your baby in the crib when they are drowsy but not fully asleep for naps and bedtime.
+Place your baby in the crib when they are calm but fully awake for naps and bedtime.

 Step 5